JoshuaPhillips64/airflow-spark-architecture-aws/setup/airflow.md

 Once you connect, need to make sure the user-data script "vm_setup.sh" completes.
 You can check that with below.
 Should read "VM Setup Complete".
 If it says anything else - its still running.
 Should take about 10 minutes.
+Once you see its complete, you should reconnect and proceed with the rest of the steps.

   ```bash
   sudo tail /var/log/cloud-init-output.log